 According to a 2007 survey, there were no registered sex offenders in the area making it a safe to live.
 Port Jefferson Station is much known for its shops, restaurants, and ferry service to Connecticut.
 The community has nearby public golf course that includes Heatherwood Golf Club located on Nesconset Highway in Centereach.

 Port Jefferson Station has several Houses of Worship including 5 Churches of Baptist, Methodist, and other denominations.
-Spiritual support by way of religious services and counsel are very rich in their neighborhoods with different values.
+Spiritual support by way of religious services and counsel is very rich in the neighborhood.
 Surrounded by some of the most beautiful and prestigious homes on Long Island; a stroll down of tree-lined streets and different house styles.
 It features ranches, high-ranches, Capes, split-levels and Colonials with very affordable rates.
 Home price starts at $250,000 up to $950,000 on high-end houses.